richard-austin/security-cam/README.md

 ### Media Server
-Provides a fragmented MP4 stream for each camera which forms the media source for the Media Source Extensions video implementation used on the Web Front End. ffmpeg connects to a camera RTSP output and converts that to fmp4 which can optionally include the audio stream. ffmpeg feeds the input to the media server with an http stream while the media server supports web socket connections through which the media streams are read.
+Provides a fragmented MP4 stream for each camera which forms the media source for the Media Source Extensions video implementation used on the Web Front End. ffmpeg is used for camera RTSP connections and multiplexing to fMP4 and feeding this to the media server.
+The media server supports web socket client connections through which the media streams are read.
 The media streams are also available through http connections which are used for recording.

 ###### nginx provides access to this through the same port as the Web Back End (https port 443).